 - If you’re a small group leader, choose one of the things Shannon talked about and try it this week

-- If you are a ministry leader, share this episode with your volunteers and use it as a springboard for discussion
+- If you’re a ministry leader, share this episode with your volunteers and use it as a springboard for discussion

-- Consider moving from a class or concert model to a small group model where individual leaders invest in their few every week
+- Consider moving from a class or concert model to a small group model where individual leaders invest in their few every week.
+Check out this post for details on how to do that.

 Subscribe | Share | Rate | Comment